ace-diff/ace-diff/README.md

 #### Javascript

-Here's how you instantiate AceDiff.
-Note: it should be placed in a DOM ready function to ensure everything is available.
+Here's an example of how you'd instantiate AceDiff.
+Note: it should be placed in a DOM ready function to ensure all code and DOM elements are available.

 ```javascript
 <script>